Justus Ramsey Stone House

-The Justus Ramsey Stone House is one of the oldest known houses still standing in Saint Paul in the U.S. state of Minnesota.
+The Justus Ramsey Stone House was one of the oldest known houses still standing in Saint Paul in the U.S. state of Minnesota.
 The house, located at 252 West 7th Street is listed on the National Register of Historic Places.
 The home is an example of a Saint Paul residence of a settler of some financial means.

 Ramsey

 Justus Cornelius Ramsey was born in Hummelstown, Dauphin County, Pennsylvania and learned the printer's trade.
 He was first employed as a surveyor for the Pennsylvania Railroad, then came to Saint Paul in 1849 where he engaged in the grocery business and in real estate.
 He was the younger brother of the first governor of Minnesota Territory, Alexander Ramsey.
 In 1850, he was elected to the Minnesota Territorial Legislature and served for three terms; he also served in other governmental posts, including carrying the treaty payment to the Dakota when the Dakota War of 1862 erupted.